PGScatalog/pgsc_calc/docs/glossary.rst

      JSON
          Javascript Object Notation.
 A popular file format and data interchange format.

+     polygenic score
+         A `polygenic score`_ (PGS), aggregates the effects of many genetic variants into a single number which quantifies an individual's genetic predisposition for a phenotype.
+PGS are typically composed of hundreds-to-millions of genetic variants (usually SNPs) which are calculated as a weighted sum of allele dosages multiplied by their corresponding effect sizes.
+The variants and their effect sizes are most often derived from a genome-wide association study (GWAS) using many common software tools (including Pruning/Clumping + Thresholding (e.g. PRSice), LDpred, lassosum, snpnet).

+     polygenic risk score
+         A polygenic risk score (PRS) is a subset of PGS that is used to estimate the risk of disease or other clinically relevant outcomes (binary or discrete).
+         Also sometimes referred to as a genetic or genomic risk score (GRS).

      PGS Catalog
          The `Polygenic Score (PGS) Catalog`_ is an open database of published polygenic